Reference¶

 - Each row = one sample within a step/cycle for a subject+task.

-- Phase‑indexed: phase_ipsiruns 0→100% in each gait cycle of the ipsilateral limb (150 samples).
+phase_ipsiruns 0→100% in each gait cycle of the ipsilateral limb (150 samples). - Contra limb is approximately 50% offset in level walking.

-- Time‑indexed: time_sincreases monotonically; cycles delimited by gait events.
+time_sincreases monotonically; cycles delimited by gait events.

 GRF & CoP Variables¶

-- GRF components: vertical_grf_*,anterior_grf_*,lateral_grf_*with suffix_BW.
+- GRF components:

-- Center of pressure: cop_anterior_*_m,cop_lateral_*_m(meters), side‑specific where applicable.
+grf_vertical_*,grf_anterior_*,grf_lateral_*with suffix_BWor_N. - Center of pressure:

 Naming Rules¶